 “Since I was working for this TV show, my day started in the afternoon,” Edwardo said.
 “I realized I had my mornings open.
 A friend of mine had worked at the Riggio program and left, but she said I should go there and help.
 I had no experience working with people with disabilities before.”

 Edwardo found he has a passion for teaching young students with disabilities the skills he has learned throughout his career.
 “I was afraid at first because my friend told me ‘you know, you’re going to have a lot of patience,’ but I found that the people I work with are really open, welcoming, and easy to work with.
 I didn’t find it hard to teach them.”
-He began by teaching the basics of broadcast journalism and camerawork, including framing techniques, how to approach people on the street for an interview, focusing, and how to put the cameras and lighting equipment together.
+He began by teaching the basics of broadcast journalism and camerawork, including video framing techniques, how to approach people on the street for an interview, focusing, and how to put the cameras and lighting equipment together.

 With journalism as his base, Edwardo saw an opportunity to create videos that serve the public interest and advocate for the rights of people with different abilities.
 “First off we wanted to cover any kind of news, but we decided to focus more on disability issues and advocate for anything related to that field.
 We are committed to ensuring social justice because we have a powerful voice by being a part of the media.
 It is a responsibility.”